 Education: BS Chemistry, Drexel University, Philadelphia, PA, 1996; PhD Organic Chemistry, Drexel University, Philadelphia, PA 2003

-Honors and Professional Societies: ACS Philadelphia Section 2011 Award for Excellence in Undergraduate Teaching in Chemical Science; ACS Philadelphia Section 2021 Outreach Volunteer of the Year (VOTY) Award; Philadelphia Organic Chemist Club
+Honors and Professional Societies: ACS Philadelphia Local Section Award for Excellence in Undergraduate Teaching in Chemical Science (2011), ACS Philadelphia Local Section Outreach Volunteer of the Year (VOTY) Award (2021); Philadelphia Organic Chemist Club

 VICTOR J. TORTORELLI, Emeritus Professor of Chemistry, Department of Chemistry, Ursinus College

-Honors and Professional Societies: Phi Beta Kappa; Sigma Xi; Chemistry Medal – Manhattan College; The Christian R. and Mary F. Lindback Foundation Award for Distinguished Teaching; NSF Fellowship Summer 1986; NASA-ASEE Summer Faculty Fellow, 1991; Executive Secretary of the Intercollegiate Student Chemists (ISC), 1996-2017
+Honors and Professional Societies: Phi Beta Kappa; Sigma Xi; Chemistry Medal – Manhattan College; The Christian R. and Mary F. Lindback Foundation Award for Distinguished Teaching; NSF Fellowship Summer (1986); NASA-ASEE Summer Faculty Fellow (1991); Executive Secretary of the Intercollegiate Student Chemists (1996-2017)

-Statement: I would be honored to serve as a Councilor for the Philadelphia Section.
+Statement: (Director 1996) I would be honored to serve as a Councilor for the Philadelphia Local Section.
 I would do my best to represent the Section at the national level and fulfill my duties with an enthusiasm and vigor that have characterized my past professional achievements.